 Hello, welcome to Series 13 and Episode 6.
 This is the first of two episodes.
-We're going to study 'the death of Jesus by crucifixion'.
-We're going to use Luke's account as the main basis for telling the story, Luke 23: 26 - 43.
+We are going to study 'the death of Jesus by crucifixion'.
+We are going to use Luke's account as the main basis for telling the story, Luke 23: 26 - 43.

 Introduction and Recap

-I hope you've been following the episodes through and have got a feel for the story that's been unfolding before us for quite some time from Series 11, through Series 12, and now into series 13.
-It's amazing to think that all that material is just about a few days in Jesus' life.
-It's amazing to think that the materials only covered a five-day period, in which a huge amount of action has taken place, and a huge number of significant things have happened.
-The story is very remarkable - the way that it's unfolded.
-It seems incredible that we've gone from a position only five days earlier than this - the previous Sunday is a time when Jesus was rapturously welcomed into Jerusalem by a huge crowd.
+I hope you have been following the episodes through and have got a feel for the story that has been unfolding before us for quite some time from Series 11, through Series 12, and now into Series 13.
+It is amazing to think that all that material is just about a few days in Jesus' life.
+It is amazing to think that the materials only covered a five-day period, in which a huge amount of action has taken place, and a huge number of significant things have happened.
+The story is very remarkable - the way that it has unfolded.
+It seems incredible that we have gone from a position only five days earlier than this - the previous Sunday when Jesus was rapturously welcomed into Jerusalem by a huge crowd.
 It seems impossible to think that from that moment, to now, he is facing crucifixion - having been convicted as a blasphemer by the Jewish Sanhedrin, and having been sentenced to execution by the Roman governor Pontius Pilate, which we saw in the last episode.
 It is an incredible transformation that is taking place and the reason for this is that within Jerusalem, the religious establishment is the one place where opposition to Jesus was absolutely steadfast.
 They were determined during this time, to find a way of arresting him, trying him, and getting him executed.
 They have been successful in that task.
 Despite the events of Palm Sunday, when Jesus came in triumph, and his overturning of the tables of the market traders in the Temple, and his ability to withstand their hostile questioning - despite all those things, they found a way of arresting him in a discreet way.
 The way they did that was by using the betrayer, Judas Iscariot, who halfway through the week - on the Wednesday - decided that he was going to change sides and go over to the authorities in order to gain financial reward.
 He was disillusioned with Jesus, in a number of different ways.
 Judas provided the opportunity for the authorities to move very quickly.

 The method of crucifixion is another thing to comment on.
 Crucifixion was the chosen form of execution for the Romans.
 They used it as a means of imposing their authority, intimidating their opponents and dissuading people from rebelling against them.
 Wooden crosses were set up in public places, and on the side of the road.
 Those to be crucified were stripped naked and beaten before they were nailed, or tied, to the cross and hung up on the side of the roads - or in public places - in such a way that the body would bleed, and be stretched in a way that meant breathing was very hard.
 It was a slow, painful and tortuous way of dying that could take many, many hours.
 It could take more than a day to die.
 It was an utterly humiliating way to end your life - tremendously painful - and designed to intimidate any opponents of the Roman Empire.
 This was the way of death that would be chosen for Jesus, and Jesus knew in advance that his death was going to come by crucifixion.
 He would have seen crucified people and bodies on crosses in the country himself - he would have seen this with his own eyes.